qupath/openslide-jars/README.md

 Currently, we provide binaries of the bleeding edge OpenSlide main.

+We expect this repository to be deprecated in the future, when cross-platform binaries for openslide become available from official sources.

 ## Building

 The `builder` directory defines a container image with the dependencies